Currently living in: Bath, England

 How many countries did you travel to?

 Colour took me to 17 countries and Jewels to 14.
-Which, as you can imagine, used up most of my advances!
+And Fabric to 15, I think.
+Which, although some of the research was combined with other work trips, as you can imagine, used up most of my advances!

 It’s a book with the Getty Museum in Los Angeles called A Brilliant History of Color in Art, intended for teenagers but hopefully enjoyable for everyone.
 It’s organised by paint and dye names through history (i.e. it starts with … no I won’t say what it starts with, though ocher is fairly near the beginning… it ends with pixels, but somewhere in the middle there is indigo and cochineal and Prussian blue and mauve… and so many others.
 Unlike my first colour book, this one has loads of lovely pictures.
 It was published in late 2014.